01_EBER_BLOG_STARTUPs_Stage 01_EBER_BLOG_STARTUPs_Stage

-The shelves in the food retail sector are probably the most competitive arena for brands.
-Between the established top dogs that have been loyal to generations of consumers and the newcomers that bring a breath of fresh air with new concepts, it is decided every day which products end up in the shopping cart – and which do not.
+The shelves in the food retail sector are probably the most competitive arena for brands – and a clear brand strategy determines success or failure here on a daily basis.
+Between the established top dogs that have been loyal to generations of consumers and the newcomers that bring a breath of fresh air with new concepts, it is decided on a daily basis which products end up in the shopping cart – and which do not.
 In a market where shelf space is the most valuable currency, what counts most is the ability to not only meet consumers’ needs, but to surprise them again and again.
-But how do the old hands achieve this?
+But how do the old hands manage this?
 And what do new brands need to consider when launching products in order to gain a long-term foothold?

 Traditional brands such as Dr. Oetker or Bad Reichenhaller have a decisive advantage: they enjoy the trust of consumers.
 They have built up this trust over decades – through quality, reliability and clear brand positioning.
 Bad Reichenhaller saltwhich has been an integral part of German kitchens for decades, scores with a clear message: premium quality from the depths of the Alps.
 The taste of Dr. Oetker’s pudding evokes childhood memories for many consumers, and it is precisely this emotional connection that ensures that established brands are often preferred in purchasing decisions.